So, you want to know how to run a CPR promotion using Amazon Facebook ads, eh?

 “Selling to the right person is more important than all the sales methods, copywriting techniques, and negotiation tactics in the world.
 Because the wrong person doesn’t have the money.
 Or the wrong person doesn’t care.
 The wrong person won’t be persuaded by anything.”

-Let’s do one more example to make this whole messaging topic and multiple avatars all clear:
+We’ll look at one more example to clear up this whole spiel on messaging and multiple customer avatars.

-Let’s say you sell an electronic padded drum set and you want to create some Amazon Facebook ads to help you sell it.
+Let’s say you’re selling an electronic padded drum set.
+You’re want to create some Facebook ads to help you sell your product on Amazon.